BP0299435/BPP_Projects/README.md

-League of Legends Champion Data Analysis
+League of Legends Champion Preference Analysis

 This README documents the steps taken and insights derived from the analysis of League of Legends champion data.
 As an avid gamer and long-time follower of League of Legends—a game I have passionately played and followed, including its world championships—this project was inspired by my interest in understanding player preferences for champions.
 The analysis aims to investigate which champions are most and least favoured by players and why this might be.

-This project uses publicly available data on champion statistics and player preferences, offering insights into what makes a champion appealing or avoided.
+This project uses publicly available data sourced from Kaggle, focusing on champion statistics and player preferences.
+It offers insights into what makes a champion appealing or avoided.
 While new champions frequently emerge following major events, some iconic champions consistently capture players' attention.

 In the future, I would like to extend this analysis to include data from my favourite games, Cyberpunk 2077 and Assassin's Creed Valhalla, to explore how player preferences evolve across genres and mechanics.